Am I eligible to change my name in Canada?

-- New Zealand birth certificate
+- A Canadian birth certificate

 I am eligible.
-What do I do next?
+What next?

 How come Easy Name Change does not provide name change advice for immigration?